McMillen High School: Academics

 Like most other Plano ISD 9-10 high schools, McMillen offers 4 AP (Advanced Placement) classes; AP Human Geography, AP World History, and AP European History (elective), AP Computer Science Principles.
 AP students at McMillen can choose to take the AP exam for their corresponding classes, offered each May by the College Board.
 Students earning a 3, 4, or 5 on the AP exam may be eligible for college credit.

 Like the other five Plano Independent School District 9-10 high schools, McMillen offers a Humanities class for gifted-and-talented (GT) students as a continuation from the elementary school and middle school PACE (Plano Academic Creative Education) program.
 Humanities is a one-period class that students take for two years.
 Though both 9th and 10th grade students are sitting in the same classroom and learning the same content, 9th grade students earn a Pre-AP English I credit (4.5 GPA) and 10th grade students earn an AP World History credit (5.0 GPA).
 The Humanities course curriculum follows the AP World History course but is split between two years (Humanities I and Humanities II).

 In addition to the AP courses McMillen High School offers, the campus also has a range of On-Level and Pre-AP (Honors) courses for students to choose from, as well as various electives such as Advancement Via Individual Determination (AVID), Peer Assistance and Leadership (PALs), fine arts, art, engineering, and computer technology.

 McMillen students can choose from a variety of foreign language classes, including Spanish, French, German, Latin (available online), Chinese, and American Sign Language.

 Extracurricular activities

 McMillen offers band, choir, orchestra, theater, PALS, athletics, Student Senate, HOSA Future Health Professionals, National Honor Society (NHS), Library Teen Advisory Board, Drill Team, [National Art Honor Society] (NAHS) and Marching Band (named the Golden Roar Marching Band).
 Other organizations have been founded by McMillen students in recent years, including COBALT (Corporation of Business and Law Technology), Mock Trial and McMillen UNICEF.

 Athletics

-The school colors are navy blue and gold, and the school mascot is the Lion.
+The school colors are black and gold, and the school mascot is the Panther as of the 2023-2024 school year.
+Plano East Senior High School, McMillen High School, and Williams High School all now don the black and gold for the Panthers.

-The McMillen Lions compete in the following sports:
+The McMillen Panthers compete in the following sports: